Club Hípico de Concepción

-Club Hipico de Concepcion, also called the Mediocamino, is a Thoroughbred race track in Hualpen near Concepcion in the Bio-Bio Region of Chile.
+Club Hipico de Concepcion, also called the Mediocamino, is a thoroughbred race track in Hualpen near Concepcion in the Biobío Region of Chile.
+The track was opened in 1918.
 It features a right-handed nine-furlong dirt track.
 Currently, no major races are run at the Mediocamino.

 Four-time American Champion jockey José A. Santos, a native of Concepcion, started his career at the track.